AckeeCZ/anko-constraint-layout/README.md

 ### Percent dimensions
 Not yet fully supported.

-Currently not possible to define through Constraint Set.
-To use percent dimensions, define attributes of the view in layout params.
+Currently it is not possible to define percent dimensions through Constraint Set.
+To use percent dimensions, define attributes directly in the view's layout params.
 ```kotlin
 constraintLayout {
     button().lparams {